skupperproject/skupper-console/README.md

     - `<page>/components`: Contains the components of a particular view, such as the list and details.
     - `<page>/services`: Contains data utilities for a specific page, such as filtering or sorting the products on the product list page.
     - `<page>/views`: Contains a collection of views for a particular page, such as the list view or details view.
-  - `types`: Includes interfaces.
+  - `providers`: Holds the context providers for the application.
-  - `config`: Contains the configuration files for the application, such as the environment variables, constants, or settings used throughout the application.
+  - `routes`: Contains the aggregation of page routes, which define the mapping between URLs and components/views in the application..
-  - `routes`: Contains the aggregation of page routes, which define the mapping between URLs and components/views in the application.
+  - `types`: Defines TypeScript interfaces.

 ### Page sections